balfieri/aws/README.md

 for how these are typically used.</p>

 <pre>
+delete_inst i-nnn
-delete_inst i-nnn                       # delete inst and its root EBS delete_inst i-nnn i-mmm ...             # delete multiple instances
+delete_inst i-nnn i-mmm ...
 </pre>

 <h1>On Each Launched Instance</h1>

 <p>
-The command script on each launched instance can use the following ec2-metadata commands to retrieve information it needs in order to figure out what work it should do:</p>
+The command script on each launched instance can use the following ec2-metadata commands to retrieve information it needs in order to figure out what work it should do.</p>

 <pre>
-ec2-metadata -d                         # the -command 'command_line' from create_insts above
+ec2-metadata -d         # get command line
-ec2-metadata -l                         # launch index (0, 1, 2, ...)
+ec2-metadata -l         # get launch index
 </pre>

 <p>